KPSProjects/operational-data-visualisation-dashboard/README.md

 The infographic visualises major trends such as genre dominance, platform growth, top-selling titles, decade shifts, and Steam ecosystem patterns.

 ---

-## Notebook

-The complete Jupyter Notebook with all data cleaning, feature engineering, aggregation, and export steps is included as: